Trace Elliot: History

 In late 1986, Watson, technical director and designer of the Trace Elliot range up to the Mark 5 series, left the company.
 That same year Friedlein (then sole owner of Trace Elliot) employed the services of freelance electronics designer Clive Button.
 In 1986, Mark Gooday was appointed managing director and given 24% of the company by Friedlein in thanks for the growth and production changes made by Gooday.

 In 1989, Trace Elliot introduced the Trace Acoustic range of acoustic amplifiers, whose features were developed by Friedlein, Gooday, Clive Roberts and Clive Button.
 The company moved again from its base on Witham, this time to Maldon, Essex.

 In 1992, the company was bought by Kaman, which had previously handled the brand's US distribution.
 The reason for the sale was the need for growth and the importance of the US market.
 Kaman staff would service a brand but would not grow brands unless they owned them.
 This arrangement was suggested to Friedlein by Gooday (to whom Friedlein had offered the full company at a very low price).
 The sale to Kaman meant Friedlein could retire and Gooday could see the brand grow with Kaman.

 Kaman downsized their music division in 1997 and sold the company to a trio of Trace Elliot directors, who took ownership of a brand with nearly 200 staff on a 110000 sqft site; they focused on exploiting the North American market, and in 1998 sold the company as Trace Elliot USA to Gibson.

 In January 2002, the factory was closed and all the staff were laid off.
 Gibson moved the production of a few particular products they wanted to continue with to various locations in the United States.

 In April 2005 it was announced that Peavey Electronics had acquired the North American distribution rights to the Trace Elliot brand.

 False claims regarding world's first bass-dedicated 4 x 10” speaker cabinet

-Contrary to what Trace Elliot claimed, and published in its old product catalogs in the 1980s and 1990s, the company didn't build the world's first bass-dedicated 4 x 10” speaker cabinet.
+Contrary to what Trace Elliot claimed in its product catalogs in the 1980s and 1990s, the company didn't build the world's first bass-dedicated 4 x 10” speaker cabinet.
 The Ampeg price list AV9002 (Rev. 6-75), effective July 1, 1975, lists the EXB40 (officially named B-40) in the Bass Outfits section as a self-contained 4 x 10” speaker cabinet, preceding the Trace Elliot 1048 speaker cabinet by five years.